resbaz/MakingPublicationQualityPlots/Cheat_Sheet.md

 errorbar(X,Y,E);

-Will plot X and Y and will automatically make errorbars \pm E.
+Will plot X and Y and will automatically make errorbars &plusmn; E.

 <b> For more on line specification, marker specification and colour shortcuts, see:</b>